 Operating environment

 Suominen is the global market leader in nonwovens for wipes and ranks among the world’s largest producers of spunlace nonwovens.
 Suominen’s main market areas are Europe and North America.
-Suominen also maintains a strong presence in the South American markets.
+Suominen also maintains a strong presence in the South American market.

 The global demand for nonwovens is constantly growing.
 The growth depends mainly on consumer demand, which is a combination of the general economic situation and consumers’ confidence in their personal finances.
 However, the demand for fast-moving consumer goods – that is, end products for which most of Suominen’s products are used – is not very cyclical in nature.
 The growth in the demand for nonwovens has typically exceeded the growth of gross domestic product by a couple of percentage points.